newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 * Good - fix(...): the array parsing issue when multiple spaces were contained in string
 * Bad - fix(...): changed the multiple spaces parsing to get rid of the exception had a parsing issue
-* Good - feat(...): add the ability to segment users in the MVT tool Bad - doc(...): deleted the reference to Chromebooks in the getting started guide
+* Good - feat(...): add the ability to segment users in the MVT tool
+* Bad - doc(...): deleted the reference to Chromebooks in the getting started guide

 The desciption, body, and footer SHOULD be in lower case, except where acronyms, proper nouns, and references to filenames are used.
 Single sentences SHOULD NOT end in punctuation, but punctuation SHOULD be used for multiple sentences on a single line.

 ## Rewriting History

-Should be avoided where possible, especially once a PR is open and being reviewed.
+SHOULD be avoided where possible, especially once a PR is open and being reviewed.

 * It makes it hard to reason about change in PRs.